ebourg/StrataDocs/guide/extension_points/extend_scenario_framework.md

  * shifted value is {@code (value x (1 + shift))}.
  */
 @BeanDefinition(builderScope = "private")
-public final class CurveParallelShift implements Perturbation<Curve>, ImmutableBean {
+public final class CurveParallelShifts implements ScenarioPerturbation<Curve>, ImmutableBean {

   /** The type of shift to apply to the Y values of the curve. */
   @PropertyDefinition(validate = "notNull")